br0b/wiki-path-finder/README.md

 ## Functionality

-This project uses the official Wikimedia API.
-To find the paths it uses a backtracking algorithm.
+This project uses the official Wikimedia API to find the paths it uses a backtracking algorithm.

 Each line of the input file corresponds to a problem.
 In each line there are three words, separated by commas.
+These are respectively a language code, the title of the first article and the title of the last article.

 Each line of the output file corresponds to a solution to one of the problems specified in the input file.
 In each line there is at least one words.
 Multiple words are separated by commas.
 Each word corresponds to a wikipedia article.
 The first article is the article from which we start and the last article is the one we finish on.

 ## Known bugs

 When querying links using the Wikimedia API, the API sometimes returns links that are hidden and cannot be accessed by a wikipedia user without inspecting the webpage's source code.
 Thus, some of the paths returned by this program may not conform to the project specification.